docker/docs/toolbox/faqs/troubleshoot.md

 #### Regenerate certificates

 Some errors explicitly tell you to regenerate certificates.
-You might also try this for other errors that are certificate and /or connectivity related.
+You might also try this for other errors that are certificate and/or connectivity related.

       $ docker-machine regenerate-certs default
         Regenerate TLS machine certs?
 Warning: this is irreversible. (y/n): y